mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-19-Active-Directory-Certificate-Services/README.md

 ## Objective

-The objective of this lab was to install, configure, and validate Active Directory Certificate Services in the MRTG enterprise lab environment.
+The objective of this lab was to install, configure, troubleshoot, and validate Active Directory Certificate Services in the MRTG enterprise lab environment.

-This lab focused on building an internal Enterprise Root Certification Authority, publishing certificate templates through Active Directory, enrolling a user certificate from a domain-joined client, and validating that the issued certificate was trusted by the client and visible on the Certification Authority.
+This lab focused on building an internal Enterprise Root Certification Authority, integrating certificate services with Active Directory, validating available certificate templates, enrolling a user certificate from a domain-joined workstation, confirming the issued certificate on the CA, and verifying that the internal root CA was trusted by the client.

 ## Scope